Cesarbautista10/Sphinx_template_docs/README.md

 ## ISE_Template_doc

-This repository serves as the primary location for storing information about using a template on READTHEDOCS without configuration.
-It's important to note that this is a straightforward template designed to guide the documentation process.
+This repository acts as the primary location for storing information about employing a template on READTHEDOCS without the need for configuration.
+It's essential to note that this is a simple template intended to facilitate the documentation process.

 ## Commands

-To begin, you'll need to install Sphinx:
+To start, you'll need to install Sphinx:
 ```bash
 pip install -U sphinx
 ```